-Glutathione is a powerful antioxidant that may help protect the body from disease, slow cancer progression, and improve insulin sensitivity, among other benefits.
+Glutathione is a powerful antioxidant in the body.
+Possible benefits include protecting the body from disease, slowing cancer progression, improving insulin sensitivity, and more.

 Read on for more information about this antioxidant and what the research says about its effectiveness.